 - Aging (presbycusis)

 - Excessive noise (i.e. construction, rock music, gun shot, etc.)

 - Ototoxic reaction to drugs or cancer treatment (i.e. antibiotics, chemotherapy, radiation)

 Age-related hearing loss (presbycusis) occurs as a natural result of the aging process.
-This is a progressive loss as the inner ear (cochlea) and/or other parts of the auditory system degenerate over time, with loss of hearing for the high pitch sounds affected first.
-The process begins after age 20, but it is not until around ages 55 to 65 that high frequencies in the speech range begin to be affected.
+This is a progressive loss as the inner ear (cochlea) and/or other parts of the auditory system degenerate over time, with loss of hearing for the high pitch sounds occurring first.
+The process may begin as early as age 20, but it is typically not until around ages 55 to 65 that high frequencies in the speech range begin to be affected.

 Noise-induced hearing loss can result from prolonged exposure to harmful levels of noise.
 Prolonged noise exposure damages the hair cells in the cochlea and results in permanent hearing loss.
 Noise-induced hearing loss usually develops gradually and painlessly.
 Hearing loss can also occur as a result of an acoustic trauma due to a single exposure or few exposures to very loud sound.

 Sudden onset hearing loss occurs across the entire age spectrum with equal prevalence in men and women, but most patients are between 50–60 years of age.
 More than half also experience tinnitus, aural fullness, and/or vertigo.
 An estimated 4,000 people will develop sudden sensorineural hearing loss each year in the United States.
 There are numerous causes for this type of loss, ranging from autoimmune inner ear disease and viral infections to traumatic insult (skull fracture, puncture of the eardrum, sudden changes in air pressure).
 If treated expeditiously, patients can often recover or stabilize their hearing.